martinpihrt/OSPy-plugins/plugins/water_consumption_counter/README.md

 Water Consumption Counter Readme
 ====

+Version 1.2.3 refreshes the settings overview automatically and checkpoints an active master counter every ten seconds, so a missing final OFF event can lose at most the uncheckpointed tail instead of the complete run.

+Version 1.2.2 queues master start and stop processing in the plug-in worker so counter persistence and optional SMTP delivery can never delay OSPy's physical outputs or scheduler.
 Version 1.2.1 prevents a completed-run report from displaying a misleading zero master consumption while the master OFF counter update is still pending.
 The report-only fallback is calculated from the completed station duration and configured master flow and never modifies the saved counters.